-In the tropics, the summer maximum over the Indian Ocean (Fig. 7c) is associated with the TEJ.
+In the tropics, the summer maximum over the Indian Ocean (Fig. 7c) is associated with the tropical easterly jet (TEJ).
 These easterlies generally arise from June to September as part of the EASM circulation at upper-tropospheric pressure levels around 150 hPa (Krishnamurti and Bhalme, 1976).
-Fig. 11b shows the zonally averaged occurrence frequency for $S^2 \ge S_t^2$ close to the LRT encompassing the TEJ summer maximum.
-It exhibits a significant interannual variability, a feature also seen in the vertical shear of the zonal wind found by Roja Raman et al. (2009) at different heights above the TEJ core using MST radar and GPS radiosonde measurements.
+They exhibit a limited vertical extent and maximum wind speeds around 40 ms-1, 440 which is low e.g. compared to the EAJS core speeds identified by Wu and Sun (2017)).
+Vertical confinement and limited wind speed have an opposing effect on the vertical wind shear.
+Nevertheless, this results in the exceptional occurrence frequencies for $S^2 \ge S_t^2$ larger than 70 % in the vicinity of the the LRT over the Indian ocean (Fig. 7c).
+Figure 11b shows the zonally averaged occurrence frequency for $S^2 \ge S_t^2$ close to the LRT encompassing the TEJ summer maximum.
+It exhibits a significant 445 interannual variability, a feature also seen in the vertical shear of the zonal wind found by Roja Raman et al. (2009) at different heights above the TEJ core using MST radar and GPS radiosonde measurements.
 Furthermore, the occurrence frequencies for strong vertical wind shear which were derived from radiosonde measurements by Sunilkumar et al. (2015) agree qualitatively with the ones at the respective geographic location of each radiosonde station in Fig. 7c.
-The authors analyzed, among other things, occurrence frequencies for vertical wind shear threshold values, albeit not in a tropopause-relative coordinate system and with gradients calculated within sampling windows of 20 m (implicating a larger spectrum of resolved wind shears compared to ERA5), which should be considered when comparing the results.
-The radiosonde data revealed occurrence frequencies during the monsoon season (June-September) for $S^2 > 2.25 \times 10^{-4} \text{ s}^{-2}$ of almost 80% at Trivandrum (8.3° N, 76.6° E) and 67% at Gadanki (13.5° N, 79.2° E) and for $S^2 > 9.0 \times 10^{-4} \text{ s}^{-2}$ occurrence frequencies of 37% at Trivandrum and 15% at Gadanki.
-These peak values occur as sharp maxima above the convective tropopause and close to the CPT, where the LRT is generally located in between (Sunilkumar et al., 2013).
+The authors analysed among others occurrence frequencies for vertical wind shear threshold values, however, not in a tropopause-relative coordinate system, and with gradients calculated for dz = 20 meter (implicating a larger spectrum of resolved wind shears), which should be 450 considered when comparing the results.
+The radiosonde data revealed occurrence frequencies during the monsoon season (June-September) for $S^2 > 2.25 \times 10^{-4} \text{ s}^{-2}$ of almost 80 % at Trivandrum (8.3° N, 76.6° E) and 67 % at Gadanki (13.5° N, 79.2° E), and for $S^2 > 9.0 \times 10^{-4} \text{ s}^{-2}$ occurrence frequencies of 37 % at Trivandrum and 15 % at Gadanki.
+These peak values occur as sharp maxima above the convective tropopause (COT) and close to the cold point tropopause (CPT), where the LRT

+455 is generally located in between (Sunilkumar et al., 2013).